 - An entrance grave dating from the Bronze Age at Bant’s Carn and St Mary’s

 - Standing stones at Long Rock, St Mary’s, the Old Man of Gugh and the menhir on Chapel Down, St Martin’s

 If you prefer a vacation based on relaxing and nature, you might opt for a tour of the islands by bike or walking.
 You’ll be out of breath in front of amazing landscapes made by sandy beaches, clear turquoise sea and wonderful species of flowers and plants.
 Typical flowers that grown in the fields are the Daffs and the Narcissi.

-For those who love it, it is possible to riding along beaches and shallows on the way.
+For those who love it, it is possible to ride along beaches and shallows on the way.

 Other activities nature related to do are the following:

-- To take a snorkelling trip and discover creatures in their sea habitat
+- To take a snorkeling trip and discover creatures in their sea habitat

 - To do other water sports like sailing, windsurfing, kite-surfing and kayaking